Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

-The pointwise-in-time technique designates almost all parameters as at least moderately influential at one point in time, which coincides with the results from the LSA.
-The oscillatory nature of the results complicates the determination of parameter influence level at different regions in the time series \cite{Alexanderian2020}.
-The PTSIs show that some of the parameters in $\theta_{NI,sca}$ become moderately influential over the time series, namely $q_w$, $B$, $\tau_s$, $\tau_H$, and $\tau_{p,b}$.
-However, these results do not provide much additional information that is not already given in both the scalar SI analysis and the LSA.
+Parameters $s_{s}$ and $s_{pb}$ remain below $\eta_2$ for all time.
+Though all other time-scales rise above $\eta_2$, $\tau_b$ surprisingly also remains below $\eta_2$.
+These insensitive parameters are prime candidates for removal.
+Overall, the PTSIs designate almost all parameters as at least moderately influential, which agree with the LSA results.
+However, these results do not provide much additional information that is not already given in the scalar SIs.

-\subsubsection{Generalized Sobol' indices}
+\subsection{Generalized Sobol' indices}

-As shown in Figures \ref{timevaryingindices}b, e, and h, the differences between the PTSIs and GSIs are evident.
-The former provides one case where the parameter influence oscillates significantly both at rest and during dynamic changes.
-It does not take into account the history of the variance, and even the baseline results are difficult to interpret.
-The latter places too much emphasis on the time-dependence, and hence, averages the signal over extended periods of baseline activity, missing any of the potential transient changes in parameter influence on the model output.These methods provide extremes for the analysis of these time-varying signals, as shown in Figure \ref{windowfig}b where an example PTSI is in blue and GSI in red.
+As shown in Figures \ref{timevaryingindices}b, e, and h, the GSIs smooth the signals, placing much emphasis on the time-dependence and averaging the signal over extended periods of baseline activity.
+They miss potential transient changes in parameter influence on the model output.
+PTSIs and GSIs provide extremes for analyzing time-varying signals as shown in Figure \ref{windowfig}d (PTSI in blue and GSI in red).
 These results suggest that there is a need for a method that incorporates both the transient nature of the PTSIs and the smoothing capabilities of the GSIs.
-As shown in Figure \ref{timevaryingindices}h, the least influential subset of parameters determined by the GSIs such that $\mathscr{T}(\mathbf{r}; I_0^t) < \eta_2$ for all time $t$ is

-Parameters $\tau_{p,r}$ (Figure \ref{timevaryingindices}e) and $\tau_H$ (Figure \ref{timevaryingindices}h) are notable exceptions to parameters with relatively constant traces. $\tau_{p,r}$ clearly increases in influence after the onset of the VM, which is to be expected as the influence of RSA decreases substantially during the VM.
-The time-scale for heart rate, $\tau_H$, is moderately influential at the beginning of the time series but decreases in influence after the onset of the VM.
-This is surprising and may imply that $\tau_H$ plays an important role in establishing steady-state behavior from the initial conditions and then decreases in influence once steady-state is achieved.
+The GSI for $\tau_H$ (Figure \ref{timevaryingindices}h) fluctuates significantly. $\tau_H$ is moderately influential at the beginning but decreases in influence after the onset of the VM.
+Hence, $\tau_H$ may play a role in establishing steady-state behavior from the initial conditions and then decrease in influence once steady-state is achieved.
+As shown in Figure \ref{timevaryingindices}h, the least influential subset of parameters determined by the GSIs is